Michael B Jordan Writes Backstory Journals For All The Characters He Plays

 — The Late Show (@colbertlateshow) May 9, 2018

-Michael B Jordan and Stephen Colbert also talked about Michael’s next project, Fahrenheit 451, according to The Hollywood Reporter.
+Michael B. Jordan and Stephen Colbert also talked about Michael’s next project, Fahrenheit 451, according to the Hollywood Reporter.
 It’s an HBO film based on Ray Bradbury’s classic novel that was published in 1953.
 Jordan co-produced the film with Ramin Bahrani and spoke about how they updated the story and why he believes it’s an important story to tell in today’s climate.

 The actor explained that Bradbury disliked media and advertising because he felt like it keeps us from being able to think freely and critically.
 Bradbury, however, didn’t dislike all television.
 He liked smart shows that make you think.
 Michael explained that he believes it’s a situation that applies to life today, especially given the current political climate.
 He feels that it’s important for us to not just accept what we’re told.